The Essenes

 THE DIVISION OF JUDAISM

-A group of particularly pious priests, elders, and laymen are the outstanding group who form the Essene sect.
+A group of particularly pious priests, elders, and laymen formed the Essene sect.
 They considered themselves the righteous remnant of the Zadokite Priesthood.
-They break away from the Hellenized and corrupted Zadokites, known to us as the Sadducees.
-Three main groups of Essene take form, the Nazarenes, the Ossaeans, and the Enochians.
+They broke away from the Hellenized and corrupted Zadokites, known to us as the Sadducees.
+Three main groups of Essenes took form: the Nazarenes, the Ossaeans, and the Enochians.

 Depicted, Egyptian Nazarene Essenes at Qumran